elastic/stream2es/README.md

         ..........

-By default, the `refresh_interval` is `-1`, which lets ES refresh as it needs to.
-You can change it by supplying custom `--settings`:
+You can change index settings by supplying `--settings`:

         % echo '{"name":"alfredo"}' | ./stream2es stdin --settings '
         {